JAtula/vault-demo/README.md

 # Securing Kubernetes

 ## Intro
-Hi y'all!
+Hi, Y'all!
 It's been way too way too long since I last wrote anything.
 I might list a bunch reasons for the long silence (among other things, I've found myself painting miniatures again - awesome!), but that's probably not interesting to anybody so let's get down to business shall we?

-On this occasion, we'll be looking into a pretty jucy topic.
+On this occasion, we'll be looking into a pretty juicy topic.
 We're going to marry HashiCorp's Vault With a Kubernetes cluster for the purpose of serving (dynamic) secrets from Vault.

 ## Disclaimer